Most mornings I exercise on a path near my home and get to practice how to persevere when you feel like giving up!

 - Have confidence in your Identity in Christ

 We have to believe that God created us for a unique purpose.
-We are his children and regardless of our circumstances He has something for us to do.
-Owning this truth makes it easier for us to stay on our path and persevere.
+We are his children and regardless of our circumstances, He has something for us to do.
+Owning this truth makes it easier for us to stay on our path and embrace how to persevere.

-Comparison is a great enemy of perseverance.
+Comparison is a great enemy of perseverance and relationships.
 It is one of the quickest ways we can lose steam and just quit the race altogether.
 I think it is unrealistic to eliminate comparison, but we can dismantle its ability to discourage us.
-Instead of letting comparison defeat us we can use it to celebrate others.
+Instead of letting comparison defeat us, we can use it to celebrate others.

 I am still tempted into competitive thinking, but intentionally redirect my thoughts to where I am supposed to be going.
 I focus on staying in my lane and finishing the call on my life.